Hackerl/asyncio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Based on the `libevent` event loop, use C++20 stackless `coroutines` to implement events and network basic components, and provide `channel` to send and receive data between tasks.
+Based on the `libuv` event loop, use C++20 stackless `coroutines` to implement network components, and provide `channel` to send and receive data between tasks.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>